 For the love of the four legged friends we adore and those who need to be given a second chance for a good life.

-ALL Creatures Matter Rescue is here to help small breed dogs in need and ensure they get the care they deserve.
+ALL Creatures Matter Rescue is here to help animals in need and ensure they get the care they deserve.
 We then place them with carefully screened, loving families.
 There are many animals in the world without homes and millions are killed every year!
 This is unacceptable.
 ACM takes in as many dogs as possible who are either on "death row", from puppy mills or relinquished by their owners.
 They will be housed in a home where they will get individualized attention and care until they are adopted.
+ACM plans to open a sanctuary where ALL types of animals can live out their lives in safety.
+With limited funds and space, we've started with dogs, but soon ACM will be saving dogs, cats, birds, farm animals, etc.

 ACM exists to save the lives of animals in need and depends upon donations, adoptions, and volunteers to exist.
 We hope you take the time to look at our animals and make a donation of some kind to help those in need.